platformsh/platformsh-docs/sites/platform/src/add-services/network-storage.md

 If you don't define `mounts` separately within the `web` and `workers` sections, the top-level `mounts` block applies to both instances.

-`local` mounts are a separate storage area for each instance, while `service` mounts refer to the same file system.

-For example, you can define a network storage service:

 {{< version/specific >}}
 <!-- Platform.sh -->
+`local` mounts are a separate storage area for each worker instance, while `service` mounts can be shared between worker instances.

+For example, you can define a network storage service:

 ```yaml {configFile="services"}
 {{< snippet name="files" config="service" >}}